zapSNH/zapsCoolPhotonTheme/README.md

 ____
 ### Sine Mod Manager 🪐
-Installable on all editions of Firefox (and forks), though is broken on Firefox 128esr.
-Requires Sine.
+Uses the Sine Mod Manager to install the theme.
+Installable on all editions of Firefox (and forks).

 Has auto-updating and a basic configurator.